-For more information, please peruse this site and attend one of the two information sessions hosted by the Jessup Cup coordinators on Monday, September 7, 2015 at 12:30 in Room 3037 or Monday, September 14, 2015 at 12:30 in Room 3037.
-Lunch will be provided!
+For more information, please consult this site and attend one of the two information sessions hosted by the Jessup Cup coordinators on Thursday, September 1, 2016, at 12:30 in Room 4055 or Wednesday, September 7, at 12:30 in Room 4055.
+Lunch will be provided.
 If you are unable to attend, view the slides here.

 To register, competitors in the 2016 Jessup Cup must complete this form by Tuesday, Sept.
 20, 2016 at 11:59pm.

 The Philip C. Jessup International Law Moot Court Competition is organized by the International Law Student Association and takes place in the spring of each year.
 At the regional level, students in the United States compete against approximately a dozen other schools.
 Regional champions advance to the international rounds held each spring in Washington, D.C. in conjunction with the annual meeting of the American Society of International Law (ASIL).
 In Washington, D.C., the various U.S. regional champions compete against each other, and then against national champions from Jessup Competitions held throughout the world to determine the Jessup Competition World Champions.

 The Jessup Competition began in 1959 as an advocacy competition between law students from Harvard, Columbia, and the University of Virginia.
 Since that time, the competition has grown to become the largest and most prestigious international law moot court competition.
 Today, approximately 1,500 students from more than 600 law schools and well over 100 nations participate in Jessup.